 Alzheimer Society of Toronto on mission

-The mission, role, and vision of the Alzheimer Society are to alleviate the personal and social consequences of Alzheimer’s disease and other dementias.
+The mission, role, and vision of the Alzheimer Society are to ease the personal and social consequences of Alzheimer’s disease and other dementias.
 They also promote research.

 They offer support, information, and education to people with dementia.
 This extends to the families and caregivers affected, too.
-Increasing public awareness of dementia, they advocate for services that respect the dignity of the individual.
+Increasing public awareness of dementia, they foster services that respect the dignity of the individual.

 A world without Alzheimer’s disease and other dementias.

-Visit the TAS website to avail yourself of the information, support, and programming available at this regional branch of the country-wide charity.
+Visit the TAS website to learn so much more!
+They offer information, support, and programming at this regional branch of the country-wide charity.
 The charity envisions a world free of this unique heartache and their site can bring you in on that effort!

 Toronto Alzheimer Society blog is full of hope